Der Zarewitsch: Recordings

 In 1927, Richard Tauber recorded the two principal arias, and two duets with his first wife, Carlotta Vanconti, for Odeon.
 Vanconti had taken over the role of Sonja from its creator, Rita Georg, on tour and later sang it in Berlin.

 In 1938 a radio broadcast of Der Zarewitsch was at the centre of a court case in which the composer sued a Dutch café owner for allowing his customers to listen to the broadcast, in breach of his copyright.

-A 1968 complete recording with Rita Streich (soprano) and Nicolai Gedda (tenor), the Graunke Symphony Orchestra, choir of the Bavarian State Opera, and the Tchaika Balalaika Ensemble conducted by Willy Mattes - German Electrola (EMI).
+A 1968 complete recording with Rita Streich (soprano) and Nicolai Gedda (tenor), the Graunke Symphony Orchestra, choir of the Bavarian State Opera, and the Tchaika Balalaika Ensemble conducted by Willy Mattes was issued by German Electrola (EMI).

-In 1972, it was produced for television by Unitel under the direction of Austrian Arthur Maria Rabenalt (who also directed its 1954 TV staging) and featuring cinematography by Heinz Pehlke The 1972 TV production starred Wieslaw Ochman in the title role and Teresa Stratas as Sonja.
+In 1972, it was produced for television by Unitel under the direction of Austrian Arthur Maria Rabenalt (who also directed the 1954 film) and featuring cinematography by Heinz Pehlke The 1972 TV production starred Wieslaw Ochman in the title role and Teresa Stratas as Sonja.
 In 1973, it was issued on VHS cassettes, and in 2007 for the first time on DVD, in collaboration between Deutsche Grammophon and Unitel.